 Improve donor retention

 This here is the number one value proposition for donor relationship building: donor engagement increases donor retention rates.
-By forging strong relationships with your current donors, they’re much, much more likely to donate again and again.
+If you don't want a laundry list of one-time donors, you need to forge strong relationships with your current donors.
+In a nutshell, with meaningful relationships come loyal donors.

 Hold better events

 Once you’re besties with your donors, they’ll be much more likely to tell you all their secrets—like what types of events they really want to attend or what auction items would make them write a blank check.
-Better events mean better event attendance means better returns.
+Better events mean better event attendance means a better donor donor stewardship program means better returns.

 Increase recurring donations

 We all love a major gift, but recurring gifts are also pretty swell.
-They give you a predictable source of revenue and set you up for some much-needed stability in the volatile nonprofit world.
+Upping donation frequency keeps the donor lifecycle moving smoothly, giving you a predictable source of revenue and setting you up for some much-needed stability in the volatile nonprofit world.
 If you’ve been successful in your donor relationship management, your donors will feel appreciated and connected.
 In turn, they’ll want to increase their involvement over time.
 Often, that looks like moving from once-in-a-while donations to monthly donations.

 Acquire new donors

 Your donors know lots of other people, and every one of them is a prospective donor (who knows even more prospective donors!
 Trippy, huh?).
-Once they get to know you and your work, they’ll bring others into the fold.
+Once they get to know you and your work on a deeper level, they’ll invite others to join them on the magic carpet ride that is the donor journey.

 Learn what’s working

 Donors are a font of free feedback, and you’ll reach a point in your relationship when you can ask them, honestly, what’s working and what’s not.
-Their insights will point the way to improved communications, events, and strategic planning.
+When you solicit feedback from donors, their insights will point the way to improved communications, fundraising efforts, and strategic planning—not to mention larger gifts.

 Expected the unexpected

-Sometimes, a major donor ghosts you, and you never hear from them again.
+It's the 2020s, and if we've learned anything, it's that we need to be able to pivot.
+And that lesson is particularly important when the donor journey has some bumps.
+Maybe a major donor ghosts you and you never hear from them again.
 And yeah, it’s devastating.
 On the other hand, sometimes a smaller donor leaves you the bulk of their wealth.
-When that happens, it’s not out of the blue—it’s because you put in the effort to build the relationship.
-With donor engagement, you build something truly special with your donors, and you never know how that might play out (or pay off) in the long run.
+When that happens, it’s not out of the blue—it’s because you put in the effort to build a long-lasting relationship.
+When you put in the work with donor engagement, you build something truly special with your donors, and you never know how that might play out (or pay off) in the long run.

 Build your network

-Everyone has people and businesses they turn to in a crisis, and with strong donor relationships, you’ll have access to dozens (or even hundreds) of networks.
-Need a last-minute caterer for your luncheon?
+Everyone has people and businesses they turn to in a crisis, and with a more engaged donor base, you’ll have access to dozens (or even hundreds) of networks.
+That means more donors over time, deeper relationships, and greater long-term success.
+And it also means plenty of folks ready to lend a hand when the going gets tough.
+Need a last-minute caterer for your upcoming event?
 We bet someone will have a hook-up.

 - Pick up the phone (or the planner)